 Jennifer began the 2018/2019 season with a critically acclaimed role debut as Mimì in Puccini’s La Bohème with Opera Connecticut.
-She continues the season as a Chrisman Studio Artist Program at Opera Santa Barbara, where she will make her house debut as Mary Warren in Robert Ward’s The Crucible under the baton of Maestro Kostis Protopapas, in addition to covering the roles of Mimì in La Bohème, Tatyana in Tchaikovsky’s Eugene Onegin, and Abigail Williams in The Crucible.
+She continues the season as a Chrisman Studio Artist at Opera Santa Barbara, where she will make her house debut as Mary Warren in Robert Ward’s The Crucible under the baton of Maestro Kostis Protopapas, in addition to covering the roles of Mimì in La Bohème, Tatyana in Tchaikovsky’s Eugene Onegin, and Abigail Williams in The Crucible.
 In the fall of 2017, she was an Apprentice Artist with Opera Southwest, where she covered the role of Mathilde in Rossini’s Guillaume Tell and performed in the apprentice concert series.
 Later that winter, she returned to Pacific Lyric Opera in Escondido, CA, for a role debut as Leonora in Verdi’s Il Trovatore with Metropolitan Opera tenor Luis Lima as her co-star.

 Equally committed to pursuing a career in contemporary opera, Jennifer recently performed the role of Tasha in excerpts from Dylan Mattingly’s modern opera Stranger Love at the biannual FIRST TAKE contemporary music festival co-hosted by The Industry, LA’s very own experimental opera company, and wildUp, Christopher Roundtree’s acclaimed LA-based new music ensemble.
 In recent months, she was also presented in recital by the Classics At The Merc concert series in Temecula, CA, she appeared with the Southeast Symphony Orchestra singing excerpts from Gustav Mahler’s Rückert-Lieder, and she reprised her role as Lucha in a concert version of HOPSCOTCH for The Industry at USC.